 Emma Original vs. Simba Hybrid

 Simba Sleep, originally a UK-based thread manufacturer established in 1979, made the transition to the sleep industry in 2002.
 For the last two decades, Simba Sleep has worked hard to perfect the hybrid mattress, developing patented technologies, such as Simbatex foam and miQro springs.

-The Emma mattress and the Simba Hybrid mattress are two of the UK’s most popular bed-in-a-box options.
+The Simba Hybrid mattress and Emma mattress are two of the UK’s most popular bed-in-a-box options.
 Both regularly receive stellar reviews from customers and recognition from product testing agencies.
 Simba offers both the original Simba Hybrid and the Simba Pro.
 For the purpose of this review, we’ll be comparing the original Simba Hybrid with Emma’s Original mattress.

-At the core, the Emma mattress and the Simba Hybrid mattress are two different kinds of mattresses.
+At the core, the Simba Hybrid and Emma Mattress mattress are two different kinds of mattresses.
 The Emma mattress UK is a memory foam mattress (no springs) and the Simba mattress is a hybrid mattress (foam and springs).

 The Simba Hybrid mattress features five layers:

 - Knitted Polyester Cover – hypoallergenic and breathable

 - Simbatex Foam (4 cm) – open-cell latex foam offers a luxuriously soft sleep surface, good airflow, and is infused with graphite for heat regulation

 - MiQro Springs (2.5 cm) – super-light, conical springs help to evenly distribute weight and push warm air away

 - High-Definition Transition Foam (3.5 cm) – memory foam adds additional body contouring, increased weight distribution, and enhanced edge support